 Download the Audit and Risk Committee Charter

 The Board has established a Remuneration Committee which is responsible for determining and reviewing compensation arrangements for executives and non-executive directors.
 It is the Company's objective to attract and retain a highly qualified Board and executive team by remunerating directors and key management fairly and appropriately with reference to relevant employment market conditions.
 To assist in achieving this objective, the Board has adopted a remuneration strategy that links to and supports the Company's business objectives.
-By establishing remuneration structures which motivate and reward executives for pursuing targets linked to the Company's business objectives, the Board believes that its remuneration approach will align managment to the expectations of its shareholders, to create long-term shareholder value.
+By establishing remuneration structures which motivate and reward executives for pursuing targets linked to the Company's business objectives, the Board believes that its remuneration approach will align management to the expectations of its shareholders, to create long-term shareholder value.
 Remuneration and other terms of employment for executives, including executive directors, are reviewed annually by the Board having regard to performance, relevant comparative information and, where necessary, independent expert advice.

 Key performance targets and goals are established annually for executives against which their performance is measured on an annual basis.